 Property searches process

-Some issues relating to the property that you would never know, regardless of how many times you viewed the property or read the marketing details.
+There can be issues relating to the property that you would never know, regardless of how many times you viewed the property or read the marketing details.
 Your conveyancer will conduct legal searches on the building to find any issues that you may need to be made aware of.
-These issues may affect the value of the home or your quality of life while living in the property.
+These issues may affect the value of the home or your quality of life while living on the property.

 • Environmental Searches.
 This is a report that is required in the majority of the property transaction.
 Either Landmark or Groundsure conducts this search.
 This report generally gives information about contaminated land at or around the property, landfill sites, former and current industry, detailed flooding predictions, radon gas hazard, ground stability issues, and some other related information.

 • Water authority searches give you information such as how you get your water and where wastewater going.
 Sometimes there are public drains running under the garden or the property.
 They might affect any extensions or building works that you may want to carry out in the future and affect future sales of the property.
 The water authority search will cost between £50 and £75.

 • Chancel repair search. – A seemingly mystical search that is still required to be carried.
 This search will tell you whether you are liable to pay for church repairs in your area.
 This is a necessity and costs £18.
 However, you may decide to take out Chancel repair insurance instead for £20.
 The laws around Chancel repair changed in October 2013.
 Now the Church is required to establish and lodge liability with the Land Registry.